sberrevoets/scottberrevoets.com/content/blog/2022-07-15-third-party-libraries-are-no-party-at-all.md

 Title: Third-party libraries are no party at all
 Date: 2022-07-15
-Description: Details on how we evaluate whether to add new third-party libraries _What better way to end the week than with a hot take?_
+Description: Details on how we evaluate whether to add new third-party libraries
+FeaturedDescription: A practical framework for evaluating the real cost of third-party dependencies _What better way to end the week than with a hot take?_

 In my 8 years at Lyft, product managers or engineers have often wanted to add